Francis Lévy

-Francis Lévy, (Vinça, 6 November 1930-Perpignan, 31 January 2009) was a rugby league player and coach.

-As player, he played as a utility back.
+Francis Lévy, (Vinça, 6 November 1930–Perpignan, 31 January 2009) was a rugby league player and coach.
+As a player, he was a utility back.

-He knew several clubs during his career.
-He played for XIII Catalan with which he won the French Championship in 1958 and another in 1960 for Roanne.
+He played for several clubs during his career.
+He played for XIII Catalan in 1958 where he won the French Championship and in 1960 for Roanne.
 He also played during a season for Celtic de Paris before the 1951–52 season.
-Due to his club performance, he was called up 8 times for the France national team between 1955 and 1957, as well disputing the 1957 World Cup.
+Due to his club performance, he was called up eight times for the France national team between 1955 and 1957, as well disputing the 1957 World Cup.

-After his player career,he became a coach and won with Pia the Lord Derby Cup in 1975.
+After his playing career, he became a coach and won with Pia the Lord Derby Cup in 1975.

 Biography

 He represented France in the 1957 World Cup alongside his teammates Henri Delhoste and Robert Médus.